MetPX/sr3-examples/empty-amqp-pump/sr3_103_Selection.rst

       /home/ubuntu/hungry/fruits/pears
       ubuntu@flow2:~/hungry$

+Notes:

+  * topics are server side, so they are applied first (order has no effect)

+  * accept is processed apply client-side, and the first match wins.

-Because of *mirror off* for the fruits, they are no longer in sub-directories like oranges, pears, apples, bananas.
+  * Because of *mirror off* for the fruits, they are no longer in sub-directories like oranges, pears, apples, bananas.